 Finally, a conviction for unauthorized nursing could preclude the defendant’s ability to obtain a nursing license in the future.
 Learn more in our article about disciplinary proceedings against nurses by the Nevada Nursing Board.

 Arrested?
 Call a lawyer…

 Are you facing charges for “nursing without a license” in Nevada?
-Contact our Las Vegas criminal defense attorneys for a free consultation.
+Contact our Las Vegas criminal defense attorneys for a consultation.
 We may be able to get the entire case dismissed or reduced while protecting your career prospects.

 For information on how criminal convictions affect nursing licenses in California, see our page on how criminal convictions affect nursing licenses in California.

 1NRS 632.315 Practicing or offering to practice nursing without license unlawful; enforcement.